vmware-tanzu/package-for-kpack/README.md

 ### Getting started with kpack using the `kp` cli

+> Note: This guide assumes that you have provided the `kp_default_repository` values during install.
+> If you do no want to set those values, you can follow the [kubectl flow](#getting-started-with-kpack-using-kubectl) below.
+> If you forgot to provide them at install, you can update your values and then update the install using the `tanzu` cli.

-This guide assumes that [`kp`](https://github.com/vmware-tanzu/kpack-cli) has been downloaded.
-It can be installed using a [homebrew tap](https://github.com/vmware-tanzu/homebrew-kpack-cli), by downloading from the [github release](https://github.com/vmware-tanzu/kpack-cli/releases) or through a [docker image](https://hub.docker.com/r/kpack/kp).
+> Note: This guide assumes that [`kp`](https://github.com/vmware-tanzu/kpack-cli) has been downloaded.
+It can be installed using [homebrew](https://github.com/vmware-tanzu/homebrew-kpack-cli), by downloading from the [github release](https://github.com/vmware-tanzu/kpack-cli/releases), or through a [docker image](https://hub.docker.com/r/kpack/kp).

 1. Log in to the `kp_default_repository` locally.